Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8.
-script that add all the permisions for others and none for the the owner and group Task 9. script that sets the mode of the file to this -rwxr-x-wx
+script that add all the permisions for others and none for the the owner and group Task 9. script that sets the mode of the file to this -rwxr-x-wx Task 10.
+Write a script that sets the mode of the file file1 the same as file2 mode.